mitmedialab/word-tree/README.md

 # Word Tree
-A Unity app designed to help childrne learn English letter-sound correspondence, sound blending, and sight word recognition.
+A Unity app designed to help children learn English letter-sound correspondence, sound blending, and sight word recognition.

 ## Build and Run
 This tablet app was built and tested with Unity 4.6.2 and MonoDevelop 4.0.1.